-Sepp Blatter's comments on racism on the football pitch
+Sepp Blatter's racism comments not as big news on the continent

 Neither El Pais nor Catalan daily El Mundo Deportivo carry reports on Blatter's gaffe.